awglyde/Secure-FileShare-System/README.md

 - Group must exist.
 - User must not already be in group.
 - Requester must be owner of group.
+- Owner cannot add themselves to the group as a member.

 ### Create Group
 - Group with the same name cannot already exist.